PrasannakumarPatil/Agentic-AI-Hackathon/README.md

-# Agentic-AI-Hackathon
+# TaskMind

 ![image](https://github.com/user-attachments/assets/6f7d2802-359d-4dc4-bbed-bc3ebbcd9164)

-# Flow summary of the developed solution

-- A user creates an issue on GitHub
-- Code Engine which is periodically scheduled fetched the unassigned issues from GitHub
-- AI powered issue assignment  analyze the issue and classify it
-- The Expert traction system stores contributors' embeddings
-- AI agents determine the best person to assign the issue, based on the issue classifier and expert agent
-- As the expert agent is finds the best match, the system comment notify the contributor on the GitHub

-### **GitHub Issue Auto-Assignment with Multi-Agent AI**
+## **Introduction**
+This project is a multi agentic ai based solution which suggests a best suited contributor for an unassigned issue.

-This project automates GitHub issue assignment using a multi-agent AI system.
-It analyzes issue descriptions, generates embeddings, and assigns the most suitable contributor based on expertise tracking.
+This solution analyzes issue descriptions, generates embeddings, and suggest the most suitable contributor based on expertise tracking and comments on the github issue

 ## **Features**
 - Fetches unassigned GitHub issues